termly/apidocs/endpoints/websites_get.md

 # Example 2

-multiple accounts and websites in each account and one website cannot be found
+Multiple accounts and websites in each account and one website cannot be found

 ## Request